Icinga/icinga-doc/markdown/de/sample-cgi.md

 # This option determines what states should be displayed in the web
 # interface for hosts/services that have not yet been checked.
 # Values: 0 = leave hosts/services that have not been check yet in their original state
-#         1 = mark hosts/services that have not been checked yet as PENDING (default)

 use_pending_states=1